 Can I turn this recipe into cupcakes?

 Yes!
-Using a cupcake pan fill cupcake liners 2/3 full.
-I love using this baking scoop for my regular sized cupcakes and this baking scoop and mini cupcake liners for my mini cupcakes.
-Bake at 350°F for about 14 to 19 minutes.
-Yields about 22 regular sized cupcakes.
+Line a cupcake pan and fill each liner about 2/3 full.
+I like using a baking scoop for regular cupcakes and a smaller scoop with mini liners for mini cupcakes.
+Bake at 350°F for 14–19 minutes, or until a toothpick comes out clean.
+This recipe makes about 22 regular-sized cupcakes.

 Can I make this with store bought frosting?